honeytreelabs/homeautomation-plc/rust/docs/building.md

 - drain received messages and map valid payloads into `gv.inputs`
 - after each cycle, publish only rising edges for configured outputs

+The real client runs the MQTT event loop on a background thread.
+Incoming publish packets are drained by the PLC task before each cycle; outgoing subscribe/publish requests are sent through the client handle.
+TCP broker URLs using `tcp://` or `mqtt://` are supported in the first version.

 MQTT payloads are handled through an explicit codec:

 - `text-bool`: `true` is payload bytes `1`, `false` is payload bytes `0`